elifyagmurduran/elifyagmurduran/README.md

 - Adding new Python libraries to my repertoire
 - Getting better at JavaScript
 - Graphic design skills, for developing better looking UIs
+- Exploring the possibilities of OpenGL and learn more about computer graphics